Health Sciences

 Terms of Reference

 - The purpose is to provide support for international graduate students with unforeseen or unmet expenses and may also support programs and initiatives designed to enhance the educational experience for international graduate students.
-Expenditure amount and type will be at the discretion of the Dean and Associate Provost, Graduate and Postdoctoral Studies or their designate.
+Expenditure amount and type will be at the discretion of the Dean and Associate Provost, Graduate Studies or their designate.

 - Eligible student expenses may include but are not limited to: